-Communities along Venezuela's border with Colombia and other areas of the country are also at heightened risk of egregious abuses by non-state armed groups or criminal gangs, acting at times with the consent and direct involvement of Venezuelan state agents.
+Communities along Venezuela's border with Colombia and other areas of the country are also at heightened risk of egregious abuses by non-state armed groups or criminal gangs, acting at times with the consent and direct involvement of Venezuelan state agents identified as perpetrators of possible crimes against humanity.
 Regular clashes between armed groups along the border have resulted in mass displacement, civilian fatalities, disappearances and the forced recruitment of children.
+In Venezuela's gold mining region, Arco Minero del Orinoco, state agents and armed criminal groups are committing killings, sexual and gender-based violence, torture, corporal punishment and disappearances, including against indigenous populations, to ensure control over profitable territory.

-Following years of the gradual erosion of the rule of law and democratic space, the situation in Venezuela escalated in 2014 when mass protests erupted in response to insecurity, hyperinflation and a lack of essential services.
+Following years of the gradual erosion of the rule of law and democratic space, the situation in Venezuela first escalated in 2014 when mass protests erupted in response to insecurity, hyperinflation and a lack of essential services.
 Security forces reacted with disproportionate force, torture and sexual violence.
-State agents responded with similar patterns of violations and abuses during subsequent mass protests, including in 2019 when the start of President Nicolás Maduro's second term sparked an intense struggle with the leader of the then opposition-controlled National Assembly, Juan Guaidó, causing a protracted political crisis.
-More than 6 million people have left the country since 2014 in what has become the largest migration crisis in Latin America.
+State agents responded with similar patterns of violations and abuses during subsequent mass protests, including in 2019 when the start of President Maduro's second term sparked an intense struggle with the opposition, causing a protracted political crisis.
+An estimated 7.1 million people have left the country since 2014 in what has become the largest migration crisis in Latin America.

-The Venezuelan government is pursuing policies that enable systematic human rights violations and abuses in an apparent attempt to silence dissent.
+The Venezuelan government is deliberately pursuing policies that enable systematic human rights violations and abuses to silence dissent.
 Extrajudicial killings appear to be part of a systematic strategy to reinforce social control.
 The number of killings reduced following the publication of the FFM's first report in September 2020, suggesting a possible deterrent effect of international scrutiny.
-However, state security forces have continued their targeted repression and systematic abuses.
+However, no structural changes have been implemented to the country's judiciary, intelligence or security sector and state actors continue to perpetrate systematic abuses, including against human rights defenders exposing ongoing violations.
 Government-linked media outlets play a key role in state repression and persecution.

-The limited actions taken by the national judicial system emboldens state agents to continue perpetrating possible crimes against humanity, including politically motivated arbitrary detentions and torture.
-The ICC's decision to open an investigation is an important step in advancing accountability efforts in light of the government's unwillingness to investigate high-level perpetrators.
-Continued independent, impartial scrutiny, including by the FFM, remains essential for ensuring accountability and preventing further atrocities.
+The limited actions taken by the national judicial system - which is complicit in ongoing violence - emboldens state agents to continue perpetrating possible crimes against humanity, including politically motivated arbitrary detentions and torture.
+The ICC's decision in November 2021 to open an investigation is an important step in advancing accountability efforts in light of the government's unwillingness to investigate high-level perpetrators.

 The run-up to presidential elections in 2024 poses a serious risk of heightened government repression and a further crackdown on civic space.
-Independent monitoring will be essential to prevent the recurrence of crimes against humanity and alert the international community of appropriate prevention and response strategies.
+Independent monitoring is essential to prevent the recurrence of crimes against humanity and alert the international community to appropriate prevention and response strategies.

 For the past eight years Venezuela has faced a humanitarian catastrophe as a result of endemic corruption, economic collapse, political conflict and repression.
 The absence of accountable state authority along Venezuela's borders and other areas across the country has facilitated violent organized crime, the proliferation of non-state armed actors and systematic abuses against civilians.
-Many Venezuelans leaving the country remain at high risk of exploitation, violence or trafficking.
+Venezuelans leaving the country remain at high risk of exploitation, violence or trafficking.

-The government is failing to uphold its responsibility to protect all Venezuelans
+The government is failing to uphold its responsibility to protect all Venezuelans.